Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Which Yarn Is Best?

-Once you find your charity, the next step is to look at wool.
-Unfortunately, not all yarns are created equal for this project.
+Once you find your charity, the next step is perhaps the best part for most knitters - go to the store and pick out some wool!
+But keep in mind that not all yarns are created equally for this project.
 Avoid yarn that is too thin.
 Such squares won't keep anyone warm.
 On the flip side, be careful of yarn labeled as "chunky."
 They certainly can keep heat where it belongs but if you're serious about wanting to contribute plenty of squares, working with chunky wool can cause repetitive strain injury in your hands.

-The best yarn is something that is warm, easy to work with and not too thick.
-In my experience, aran is the best.
-Nothing fancy, just the type with a DK thickness and knitted with 4 to 4.5 mm needles.
-In the United States, this falls in the 7 to 8 range and in the United Kingdom, between number 6 and 7.
+The best yarn is warm, easy to work with and not too thick.
+Aran is a good choice, especially the DK type that is knitted with 4 to 4.5 mm needles.
+In the United States, these needles are marked as 7 to 8 and in the United Kingdom number 6 and 7.